brombal/stylix-docs/markdown/themes.md

 }
 ```

-In this example, the `App` component stores the current theme name in a state variable, and provides a theme object that includes the setter function using the `theme` prop of the `StylixProvider`.
+In this example, the `App` component stores the current theme name in a state variable, and provides a theme object that includes the `setThemeName` state setter function.
 Using `getStylixTheme()`, we can access the `setThemeName` function in any descendent component.

-Notice that the `theme` object is memoized with `useMemo` in order to prevent unnecessary component rerenders.
+You could also store the current theme object directly in a state variable, but using `setThemeName` to modify the theme prevents descendent elements from setting the entire theme to some arbitrary value.

 ## Theme functions